BerndiVader/mmDisguiseCommand/README.md

 # AdvLibsDisguise Command for MythicMobs 2.1.2 or higher & LibsDisguise 8.6.8 or higher

 With help of this command you can use the /d ingame disguise command for your MythicMobs!
-Copy the jar into your plugins folder and restart the server.
+Copy the jar: https://github.com/BerndiVader/mmDisguiseCommand/blob/master/mmDisguiseCommand.jar into your plugins folder and restart the server.
 Now you can start to use the commandskill like this:

 Example 1: